lizhaoliu-Lec/simple_ml/README.md

 # Simple ML Algorithm
-All basics algrorithms of Machine Learning in Python.
+All basics algorithms of Machine Learning in Python (Keras style).